-The data cut-off for the primary analysis of ORR will take place 3 months after the last subject enrolled, to allow opportunity for all patients to complete two RECIST follow-up assessments.
+The data cut-off for the primary analysis of ORR will take place 18 weeks after the last subject enrolled, to allow opportunity for all patients to complete two RECIST follow-up assessments.
 At this time, DoR and safety/tolerability will also be summarised.
 The primary analysis CSR will report the analysis of ORR supported by duration of response, and safety and tolerability data.

-The full CSR will report the analysis of all primary and secondary endpoints (including updated ORR and DoR, DCR, tumour shrinkage, PFS, OS, Safety, HRQoL, QTc and PK) and summarise the exploratory endpoint of patient reported adverse events (PRO-CTCAE).
-The data cut-off for this analysis will take place approximately 8 months after the last subject has been enrolled, to allow responding patients to have a DoR greater than 6 months.
+The full CSR will report the analysis of all primary and secondary endpoints (including updated ORR and DoR, DCR, tumour shrinkage, PFS, OS, Safety and HRQoL) and summarise the exploratory endpoint of patient reported adverse events (PRO-CTCAE).
+The data cut-off for this analysis will take place approximately 12 months after the last subject has been enrolled, to allow responding patients to have a DoR greater than 6 months.